Monongahela River: 18th and 19th centuries

 The Monongahela River valley was the site of a famous battle that was one of the first in the French and Indian War—the Braddock Expedition (May–July 1755).
 It resulted in a sharp defeat for two thousand British and Colonial forces against those of the French and their Native American allies.

 In 1817, the Pennsylvania legislature authorized the Monongahela Navigation Company to build 16 dams with bypass locks to create a river transportation system between Pittsburgh and the area that would later become West Virginia.
 Originally planned to run as far south as the Cheat River, the system was extended to Fairmont, and bituminous coal from West Virginia was the chief product transported downstream.
 After a canal tunnel through Grant's Hill in Pittsburgh was completed in 1832, boats could travel between the Monongahela River and the Western Division Canal of Pennsylvania's principal east–west canal and railroad system, the Main Line of Public Works.
 In 1897, the federal government took possession of the Monongahela Navigation through condemnation proceedings.
 Later, the dam-lock combinations were increased in size and reduced in number.

 Briefly linked to the Monongahela Navigation was the Youghiogheny Navigation, a slack water system of 18.5 mi between McKeesport and West Newton.
 It had two dam-locks overcoming a change in elevation of about 27 ft.
 Opening in 1850, it was destroyed by a flood in 1865.

 During the 19th century and well into the twentieth, the Monongahela was heavily used by industry, and several U.S. Steel plants, including the Homestead Works, site of the Homestead Strike of 1892, were built along its banks.
 Following the killing of several workers in the course of the strike, anarchist Emma Goldman wrote: "Words had lost their meaning in the face of the innocent blood spilled on the banks of the Monongahela."
 Other mills included the Edgar Thomson Works in Braddock, the first steel works in the area, the Duquesne Works and the Jones and Laughlin steel works on the South Side of Pittsburgh.
 Only the Edgar Thomson works remain producing steel along the river.

-Despite the closure of many of the mills in the 1980s and 90s, the Monogahela is still an important waterway for industry.
+Despite the closure of many of the mills in the 1980s and 90s, the Monongahela is still an important waterway for industry.
 The Mon Valley Works of U.S. Steel operates three plants, including the Edgar Thomson plant for basic steel marking, the Irvin plant for steel finishing, and the Clairton plant for coke production.
 Coal barges are a common sight on the river, and the railways which line either side are heavily used by freight.
 Other industries include power generation, chemicals, and recycling.